Kevin Carter (American football): St. Louis Rams

-The St. Louis Rams selected Carter in the first round (sixth pick overall) of the 1995 NFL Draft, and he signed a contract with the Rams for a reported $10 million over six years.
+The St. Louis Rams selected Carter in the first round (sixth pick overall) of the 1995 NFL draft.
+He signed a contract with the Rams for a reported $10 million over six years.

 During his rookie year with the Rams, Carter ranked second on the team and second among rookies with six sacks, while posting 50 tackles, two forced fumbles, one safety and one fumble recovery.
 He was named the Rams' Rookie of the Year.
 He recorded his first career sack when he dropped Brett Favre for a 10-yard loss in Green Bay (9/3/1995).
 He tallied first career safety when he sacked New York Jets quarterback Boomer Esiason in end zone (12/3/1995).

 In 1998, Carter led the team in sacks with twelve and tied for sixth in the NFC, earning him the Daniel F. Reeves Memorial Award as the Rams' Most Valuable Player.
 He was also a Pro Bowl alternate.

 His best season as a pro came in 1999 with the Rams when he tallied a career high 17 quarterback sacks which led the NFL and was the highest sack total by a Ram since Jack Youngblood collected 18 sacks in 1979.
 These efforts earned him a spot on the 1999 Pro Bowl team.
 He also became the first defensive end to represent the Rams at Pro Bowl since Youngblood in 1979.
 Carter was a consensus All-Pro selection in 1999, in addition to being named to the All-Madden and Phil Simms' All-Iron Teams.
 The 1999 Rams defense, anchored by Carter at left defensive end, had the No. 1-ranked rushing defense in the NFL (74.3 ypg) and led the NFL in quarterback sacks with fifty-seven (tied with the Jacksonville Jaguars).